Legends of Streets: Top Kingpins, Gang Leaders, Crews City to city

 Zoo Crew.
 Arrested during the late 90s for allegedly conspiring to distribute over 100 kilograms, but despite what law enforcement claim the Zoo Crew is a widely known brand in Newark for creating programs and opening businesses that benefit the community.

 Pops Bartlett.
-In the small city of Camden, just outside of Philadelphia, had a run during the 1980s with ties to the Italian Mob.
+In the small city of Camden, just outside of Philadelphia, Bartlett had a nice run during the 1980s with ties to the Italian Mob.
 His run was ended after he was sentenced to 30 years in prison for distributing dozens of kilograms of heroin and made millions of dollars yearly.

 E Port Posse and Pretlow Brothers.
 Just south of Newark was the small city of Elizabeth, known to many as Eastwick.
 While New York City and Newark individuals had their fame in the streets, the E Port Posse controlled large sections of North New Jersey during the 1980s.